theodoreOnzGit/teh-o/lit_review/main.typ

 and was shown to accelerate calculations by 2.5 to 5 times.
 However it was only performed on inactive cycles @Raffuzzi2023.
 Therefore, the overall speed up was considerably less than 5 times.

+= Spatial Mesh Coarsening Methods

+Kairos Power produced a generic FHR (gFHR) simulation based on separating the pebbles into spectral zones @Satvat2021 similar to what is done in VSOP.
+The pebbles within each zone is assumed to experienced the same neutron spectrum and temperature, or more precisely, the deviations of neutron spectrum and temperature within each zone are small @Satvat2021.
+Therefore, each spectral zone can be represented by one pebble, thus reducing the cost of simulation.
+This is essentially like mesh coarsening.

 = Computer Memory, GPU and CPU Optimisation